Raymondwu21/StickmanRun/README.md

 ```

 ## Visual Studio Code
-There are 5 classes needed for this game to function properly, stickman's functionality, box movements, box spawning, box deletion, and a logic script.
+There are 5 classes needed for this game to function properly, stickman's functions, box movements, box spawning, box deletion, and a logic script.

 ### StickManScript.cs
 The **StickmanScript.cs** controls the **player's movement**, specifically jumping and falling, while also handling **collisions** with the ground and obstacles.
 The script ensures that: